 - Custom role definitions

-These omissions are intentional: the goal is to illustrate how IAM grants are wired to HL7v2 stores, not provide drop-in access control modules.
-See the Hl7StoreIamMember resource reference for all available configuration options.
+These omissions are intentional: the goal is to illustrate how each IAM resource type is wired, not provide drop-in access control modules.
+See the Healthcare Hl7StoreIamMember resource reference for all available configuration options.

 Let's manage GCP Healthcare HL7 Store IAM Access